 I finished my scrapghan!
 And what works better for yarn scraps than a granny square blanket pattern!
 It was nice putting to use all the scraps I had lying around and was fun to remember the past projects as I used them.
-And best of all, I really love how it came out too!
+And best of all, I really love how it came out !
 I still have quite a bit of scraps left over so I am already planning what kind of scrapghan to make next.
-Want to make one too?
-Here’s the how to from start to finish …
+Check out my free crochet granny square blanket pattern below to see how to make one too!

 Free Crochet Granny Square Blanket Pattern